unicode-research/research-group-website/content/authors/Deep Gandhi/_index.md

   - Researchers
 ---

-Deep Gandhi is a senior year undergrad student specializing in Natural Langauage Processing and Federated Learning.
-He's currently working on trying to measure non-expert mentor impact in educational organizations using Causal Inference.
+Deep Gandhi is a graduate student student specializing in Natural Langauage Processing and Federated Learning.
 He has also worked extensively on Indic languages and Hate Speech Detection with Dr.Zeerak Talat (DDI-SFU).
+He currently works at the Trustworthy and Robust Algorithms in Machine Learning Lab at University of Alberta supervised by Prof. Nidhi Hegde.